smart-on-fhir/smart-health-card-decoder/docs/api.md

 - `Decode`
    Decodes artifacts to their decoded form.  `decode` does not perform any validation beyond what is required to decode the data.
 So don't assume decoded data is valid.
-   `decode` performs 'chaining' - meaning it recursivley decodes resulting artifacts.
+   `decode` performs 'chaining' - meaning it recursively decodes resulting artifacts.

 - `Encode`
-   Encodes artifacts to their encoded form. `encode` does perform validation of the artifacts as it encodeds them.
+   Encodes artifacts to their encoded form. `encode` does perform validation of the artifacts as it encodes them.
 Unlike `decode`, `encode` does not perform 'chaining'.
 Encoding an artifact only performs that single step.

 - `Validate`
    Performs validation on an artifact. `validate` does not perform any encoding or decoding.
 It only examines the specified artifact and logs errors/warning for invalid properties.

 - `Signature`
    Verifies the signature of the JSON Web Signature object.
-This requires the user to supply a diretory or public key set.
+This requires the user to supply a directory or public key set.
    `signature` may also create a signature for a JSON Web Token (JWT).
 This requires the user to supply a private signing key.

 <br>